 Spicier, more pungent flavor than German Winter in a smaller plant.
-Grow as an annual in zones colder than 6.
+Tender perennial in Zones 6-8.
+Grow as an annual in Zones colder than 6.
 Avg.
-142,000 seeds/oz.
+122,000 seeds/oz.
 Packet: 200 seeds.

 Latin Name: Thymus vulgaris

 Days to Maturity or Bloom: